CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 How would you do this?
 A simple approach would be to attach *e.g.* ``std::queue`` to the ``CellG`` class.
 This is a valid approach but it has one major disadvantage.
 It will require you to recompile almost entire C++ code because ``CellG`` class is a core class that is used by virtually every single CompuCell3D module.
-Also, if you would like to share the code with your colleague he woudl also need to recompile his or her copy of CC3D.
+Also, if you would like to share the code with your colleague he would also need to recompile his or her copy of CC3D.
 Hence while this simple approach would certainly work it it is not the most convenient way of adding attributes.
 What about Python then?
 Yes, adding new attribute in Python is very simple: